Skip to main content

-Erie County was awarded a $5.2 million U.S. Department of Agriculture (USDA) Forest Service Urban and Community Forestry Grant through funding from the Federal Inflation Reduction Act.
+Erie County was awarded a $5.2 million U.S. Department of Agriculture, Forest Service Urban and Community Forestry Grant through funding from the Federal Inflation Reduction Act.

 In December 2023, Erie County released the Erie County Community Climate Action Plan (CCAP) to help guide and prioritize the County’s climate actions.
-The CCAP had several action items that called out the need to plant trees in disadvantaged communities.
-It was created with the help of over 100 volunteers, which led to essential community conversations and helped foster relationships with local organizations and municipalities allowing Erie County to quickly develop the Community Forestry Partnership Project proposal when the USDA funding was announced.
+The CCAP had several action items that called out the need to improve the tree canopy by maintaining and planting trees.
+The CCAP was created with the help of over 100 volunteers, which led to essential community conversations and helped foster relationships with local organizations and municipalities allowing Erie County to quickly develop the Community Forestry Partnership Project proposal when the Forest Service funding was announced.

 Trees provide many environmental, social, health, and economic benefits for people, but urban areas present challenges for trees to survive and thrive.
-The environment and human actions can cause different stresses to urban trees, some of which include: restricted root-growth area, road-salt exposure, soil moisture extremes, compacted soil, reduced soil fertility, pollution, improper pruning, trenching, and damage from lawn-care equipment, snow plows or vandalism.
+The environment and human actions can cause different stresses to urban trees, some of which include: restricted root-growth area, road-salt exposure, soil moisture extremes, compacted soil, reduced soil fertility, pollution, improper pruning, trenching, and damage from lawn-care equipment, snow plows, or vandalism.
 These stressful growing conditions can cause a decline in tree health and may eventually result in death, if not corrected in time.
 By actively managing our community forests, we protect these valuable resources and preserve and/or enhance the resulting benefits.
+Click here to read about the benefits of trees.

 Benefits of Trees in Urban Areas